Home » WAEC » WAEC Registration 2023 – What You Need to Know

 Registration for Candidates with Special Needs

 Candidates with special needs will register online in the same way as normal candidates.
-Still, they will be required to clearly explain their disability, such as blindness, low eyesight, spasticity, speech impairment, and so on.
+Still, they will be required to clearly explain their disability, such as blindness, low eyesight, spasticity, speech impairment, etc.

 Candidates for the WAEC should be aware of the following information: